 It’s a circuit board that finds a way into the PC case and it’s the place where all the PC parts interface with.
 Now I’ll explain the working of a motherboard regarding the components of a Motherboard:

 The motherboard has a CPU Socket, and it is where the CPU or central processing unit is placed.
 The most important thing is, your motherboard should support your CPU.
-You’ll find the detail with your motherboard, that which processors it supports.
+You’ll find the detail with your motherboard, which processors it supports.
 So be sure to do a lot of research before buying a motherboard.

 However, if you are not, you still need a sound card or anything that connects to the PCIe lane then make sure the motherboard you are choosing, has enough PCIe slots or not.
 Your processor also depends on the number of PCIe lanes that can be used on your motherboard.
 So, check that as well, during buying a CPU.